-1. If you have a local storefront, set up a Google My Business page.
-Google My Business signals account for about 15 percent of how Google decides where to rank your business in local searches.
+- If you have a local storefront, set up a Google My Business page.
+Google My Business signals account for about 19 percent of how Google decides where to rank your business in local searches.
 And Google is the biggest search engine in the world.

-2. Manage your local citation information (name, address, and phone number) across directories.
-Citations account for around 14 percent of how search engines decide to rank your business, so make sure those are correct and consistent.
+- Manage your local citation information (name, address, and phone number) across directories.
+Citations account for around 13 percent of how search engines decide to rank your business, so make sure those are correct and consistent.

-3. Set up a Yelp business page and social media profiles.
+- Set up a Yelp business page and social media profiles.
 At the very least, make sure your business is on Facebook and Twitter.

-4. Be active and engaged online.
+- Be active and engaged online.
 Answer messages and reply to comments on social media.
 Your customers and your competitors use social media, probably daily.
 And seven out of 10 consumers are likely to use brands with business information in their social media profiles.
 It’s pretty easy to take advantage of that.
-All you have to do is be present on social media and have a social content marketing strategy.
+All you have to do is be present on social media and have a social marketing strategy.

+- Ask customers to leave online reviews of your business.
 Reviews are extremely important for local businesses.
-Not only do 88 percent of consumers trust reviews as much as they trust recommendations from friends and family, but reviews can help you get found online.
+Eighty-eight percent of consumers trust reviews as much as they trust recommendations from friends and family, and reviews can help you get found online.
 Customer reviews tell search engines they can trust your business, and they also can cause consumers to spend 31 percent more on your business.

+- Try paid (online) advertising.
 If you have the budget and you don’t want to wait for your business to show up in local search results, you can pay to show up higher in local searches.
-All you have to do is make sure your business’s hours, category and name are correct in Google My Business.
-Once you’re sure those are correct, you can link your Google My Business account to the location extensions in AdWords and your ads will appear in Google Maps for local searches.
+Make sure your business’s hours, category and name are correct in Google My Business.
+Once you’re sure those are correct, you can link your Google My Business account to the location extensions in AdWords and your ads can appear in Google Maps for local searches.

 That brings us to our final mistake.
 You’re trying to do everything yourself.

 It isn’t always possible to do your own digital marketing while keeping your business running.
 There’s no shame in not being able to do it all yourself.

-Like hiring a web designer, it's important to know what you're getting into when you look into a digital marketing agency.
+It's important to know what you're getting into when you look into a digital marketing agency.
 Here are a few things to keep in mind when looking at agencies: